 Per Kleiva (1933) is educated at the National Academy of Art in Oslo, Copenhagen, Stockholm and Academy of Art in Florence, Italy.
 Kleiva masters with a variety of media but is most celebrated for his paintings and works of woodcut.
 Inspired by Jim Dine, Roy Lichtenstein and Andy Warhol, Kleiva became the most prominent component in the trend of pop art in Norway in the 1960.

-He was amongst those who took the pop culture in an explicitly political direction, as opposed to Americans like Andy Warhol and Roy Lichtenstein.
-His works frequently had strong political messages condemning issues like USA warfare in Vietnam, and praising communism in China.
-Even now, Kleiva’s works communicates central issues in the society or in the human nature.
+Kleiva was amongst the artists who took the pop culture in an explicitly political direction, as opposed to American collegues such as Andy Warhol and Roy Lichtenstein.
+His works frequently had strong political messages condemning global issues as USA warfare in Vietnam, and praising communism in China.
+Stil today, Kleiva’s works communicates central issues in the society and human nature.
 He makes the viewer contemplate our actions.
 Without giving answers, he pokes at unpleasant subjects, and makes us reflect on infected worldly issues.

 Kleiva cofounded the Norwegian artist group GRAS, which worked with prints and focused on socio-political subjects.
 Members of the group, Anders Kjær, Willibald Storn, Victor Lind, Morten Krogh and Kleiva, each had their own specific expressions and styles, however all had a basis in American Pop Art.
 GRAS provided opportunities and gave good print quality in large quantities, which became a tool for mass production.

-His work “American butterflies” from 1971, is perhaps his most famous work.
+His work “American Butterflies” from 1971, is perhaps his most famous work.
 The silk printed piece has gained iconic status in Norwegian art history.
-With its simple, symbolic and figurative elements, the image has a clear message in its time, as a critique of USA in the Vietnamese war.
+With its simple, symbolic and figurative elements, the image has a clear message in its time, as a critique of USA in the Vietnam war.
 The print shows US helicopters over burning Vietnamese soil, but transparent butterfly wings replace their propellers.
-His sympathy for humankind and revolt against repression is his main subject trough out his artistry, and the utopian message in “American Butterflies” stands as an iconic piece.
+His sympathy for humankind and revolt against repression is his main subject troughout his artistry, and the utopian message in “American Butterflies” stands as an iconic piece.